RaghavRamesh/RaghavRamesh.github.io/_posts/2020-10-13-intro-to-graphql.md

 ## Gotchas
 - InputUnion type is missing: [Github Issue](https://github.com/graphql/graphql-spec/issues/488) [Output object type Union is present](https://www.apollographql.com/docs/apollo-server/schema/unions-interfaces/) but Input Union type is still in RFC.
-So till it's available, all checks must be performed server-side.
+So until it's available, all checks must be performed server-side.
 E.g., Applies in the case where a user should specify only either type A or type B but not both while performing a mutation query.
 While it's possible to verify this while querying due to the presence of Union type it's not possible to enforce this in mutations.
 - Dynamic key value pairs should be avoided so that we get the benefit of static type checking enforced by GraphQL.
 For e.g., in the case of labels, we can use a Label type which has a `key` and `value` as keys.
 And it will look like the following: [https://stackoverflow.com/a/46563788](https://stackoverflow.com/a/46563788)
 - GraphQL Playground, unlike GraphiQL doesn't allow queries to be populated with URL query params.
 The next best alternative is to set default queries via tabs.